8 Bottomless Brunch Options In MiamiBecause you know you’re going to have more than two mimosas.

 Where were you when you first decided it was socially acceptable to have five mimosas before 12:30pm?
 Probably at a bottomless brunch.
 And if you still can’t get over the fact that one can wake up on a Sunday morning, put on nice clothes, and spend the next two hours drinking champagne and eating pancakes, well, you’re going to like this guide.
-These are our favorite bottomless brunch options in Miami, from endless bloody marys in Downtown to all-you-can-drink vermouth and sodas along the Miami River.
+These are our favorite bottomless brunch options in Miami.
+And if you just want a great brunch in general, check out our guide to the best brunch in Miami.

 The Deal: Bottomless mimosas for $25 with a one and a half hour limit.

 Though drag brunch has now spread far and wide across the country, few places do it as wonderfully as The Palace.
 This place is a blast, and while they’re open at night, you want to be here for brunch.
-It’s $45 per person, which includes food and bottomless mimosas.
+The $55 per person price includes food and bottomless mimosas.
 The food is not very memorable, but seeing a drag performer toss her wig twenty feet in the air in the middle of Ocean Drive is.

-Sweet Liberty’s Sunday brunch is a brunch fit for a bachelor/bachelorette party, birthday, or a gathering of your three loudest friends.
-The great South Beach bar and restaurant offers bottomless rosé and there’s usually a drag performance to entertain guests while they eat chicken and waffles, chilaquiles, and a lobster benedict.
+Sweet Liberty’s Sunday brunch is a brunch fit for a bachelorette party, birthday, or a gathering of your three loudest friends.
+The great South Beach bar and restaurant offers bottomless rosé and there’s usually some kind of performance or music to entertain guests while they eat chicken and waffles, and a lobster benedict.

-The Deal: Bottomless orange or strawberry mimosas for $18 per person.
+The Deal: Bottomless prosecco and orange or strawberry mimosas for $22 per person (one-hour time limit).

 This pretty cocktail bar is one of the best places to drink outside in Miami.
 There’s a lot of space, a repurposed old bus you can hang out in, and a pink color palette that’s like a massage for the eyeballs.
-Weekend brunch happens from noon to 4pm, and they’re better at cocktails than food here.
+Weekend brunch happens from 11am to 4pm, and this place is much better at cocktails than food.
 That said, there are still some brunch dishes that are hard to get mad at, like an everything bagel with lox, eggs benedict, and granola and yogurt.

 The Deal: Bottomless mimosas, bloody Marys, and select Funky Buddha beers for $25 per person.

 Tap 42 is a crowd-pleaser—both because the menu is pretty standard, and because they have locations around Miami (including in Midtown, Aventura, Gables, and Doral).
 The bottomless weekend brunch is super popular at all their locations, so a reservation is a good idea.
 Expect things like fried chicken and waffles, a very good burger, and eggs benedict.
-Also, expect that most people here are probably about five mimosas deep.
+Also, expect that most people here are probably about four or five mimosas deep.
 So this won’t be a quiet meal.

-The Deal: Bottomless mimosas, mango bellinis, and aperol spritz for $30 per person.
+The Deal: Bottomless mimosas, bloody marys, and Aperol spritz for $50 per person.

-The Citadel is doing brunch on its rooftop Saturday and Sunday from noon to 4pm.
+The Citadel does brunch on its rooftop Saturday and Sunday from noon to 4pm.
 Reservations can be made online and you can order food from any of the downstairs vendors.
-There are some very good ones, including United States Burger Service, Lil Laos, and Ash Pizza.
+There are some very good ones, including one of our favorite burgers in Miami from United States Burger Service, and Borti, who make an excellent carbonara.